Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 ╰───┴──────────────────────╯
 ```

-We took the 5 elements.
+We took the last 5 elements.
 Since this blog post was written on August 31st, these results seem pretty reasonable.